Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Infrastructure/Identity-Protection-Policy.md

-Conditional Access Policies are critical to how Azure AD secures sign in.
+Conditional Access Policies are critical to how Entra ID secures sign in.
 Below are the list of policies that are automatically deployed and why they are necessary for securing privileged access.

 ## MSM - Compliance